Ramesh Babu: Film producer

 In 2004, Ramesh Babu established a film production company named Krishna Productions Private Ltd in Hyderabad.
 He named the company after his father and ventured into film production with the film Arjun.
 Directed by Gunasekhar and starring his brother Mahesh Babu, Shriya Saran, Keerthi Reddy, Raja, Prakash Raj and Saritha, the film was successful at the box office and completed its 100-day theatrical run in 6 centres.
 His production house was praised for the ₹ 40 million worth Meenakshi Amman Temple set that was built by Thotta Tharani for the film.
 His next production venture was Athidhi.
 Directed by Surender Reddy, the film once again had his brother Mahesh Babu in lead role.
 Amrita Rao was paired opposite Mahesh and Murali Sharma in a negative role.
 For Athidhi, Ramesh Babu's production house collaborated with UTV Motion Pictures to produce the film.
 This was the first time a corporate company entered into Telugu film production.
 The film opened to negative reviews and failed at the box office.
-In 2011, he was seen as a presenter for the film Dookudu.
+In 2011, Babu was seen as a presenter for the film Dookudu.

 Personal life and death

-Ramesh Babu died from the effects of liver disease on 8 January 2022, at the age of 56.
+Ramesh Babu died from the effects of liver disease on 8 January 2022, at the age of 56, in Hyderabad, India.